esp8266/Arduino/libraries/esp8266/examples/LowPowerDemo/README.md

   wifi_fpm_do_sleep(0xFFFFFFF);  // force CPU to enter sleep mode delay(10);  // without a delay() here it doesn't reliably enter sleep
 ```
-This code allows you to shut down the modem *without* loading the WiFi library, dropping your average current by > 47 mA, or ~ 1/3rd of the initial power.
+This code allows you to shut down the modem *without* loading the WiFi library, dropping your average current by 50 mA, or ~ 1/4th of the initial power.
 You have to add it as shown, preferably in **setup()**.
 It doesn't time out at 71 minutes, as you might think from the (0xFFFFFFF).
 The Forced Modem Sleep test does the same thing with a WiFi library call that encapsulates something similar to the code above.

-You can also use the Deep Sleep modes without loading the WiFi library, as they use ESP API functions.
-The Deep Sleep tests above bring the WiFi up to show you the differences after the 4 reset modes.
-With the modem turned off (Forced Modem Sleep) you **always** get an instant Deep Sleep; doing WiFi.mode(WIFI_OFF) doesn't help, as the SDK still spends 270 mS of time shutting the modem down before going into Deep Sleep.
+You can also use the Deep Sleep modes without loading the WiFi library, as Deep Sleep use ESP API functions.
+The Deep Sleep tests above turn the WiFi on to show you the differences after the 4 reset modes.